475 (film)

 475 is a 2013 Moroccan documentary film by director Nadir Bouhmouch.
 The film explores sexual violence and women's rights in Morocco through the Amina Filali affair, a young girl who committed suicide after being forced to marry her rapist in 2012.

 Synopsis

 In March 2012, Amina Filali, a 16-year-old Moroccan girl, committed suicide by swallowing rat poison in a small village outside of Larache.
 Her suicide came a year after she was forced to marry a man who had raped her.
-According to Article 475 of the Moroccan penal code, a rapist can escape a jail sentence if he marries his victim.
-Authorities in Morocco failed to properly investigate Filali's death.
-Amina's death dominated the Moroccan and international media.
+According to Article 475 of the Moroccan penal code, a rapist can escape prosecution and imprisonment if he marries his victim.
+Authorities in Morocco failed to properly investigate Filali's death, which dominated the Moroccan and international media.
 Through this horrifying affair, interviews with Filali's parents, her rapist's father, a lawyer and other members of Moroccan civil society, the film delves into the various facets of patriarchy in Morocco while questioning the way it was portrayed by the mainstream media.